OVPR Guidance for the Government Shutdown

 What about federal funding opportunities that have upcoming deadlines for submission?

 Faculty are advised that stated sponsor deadline dates (and accompanying U-M Office of Research and Sponsored Project deadlines) that occur during the lapse in appropriations remain valid unless agencies post notices of modification on their websites.
-Proposal preparation and submission through Grants.gov, Research.gov, NSPIRES and other agency submission sites would remain operational.
+Proposal preparation and submission through Grants.gov, Research.gov, NSPIRES and other agency submission sites remains operational.
 Proposal submission deadlines should be adhered to, though agencies may revise some due dates once operations resume.
 Faculty should assume that standard dates apply and submit accordingly.

 How should I handle reporting requirements like end-of-project or interim reports?